-- Pursuant to Section 80 of the Act, the EO will process voting documents during the voting period.
-Scrutineers are prohibited under Section 81 of the Act from being present during the early processing of voting documents.
+- Pursuant to section 80 of the Act, the EO will process voting documents during the voting period.
+Scrutineers are prohibited under section 81 of the Act from being present during the early processing of voting documents.
 Early processing of voting documents does not involve counting or totalling votes for any candidate for election or for or against any proposal in a poll.
-Counting of votes can only commence for the preliminary count after the close of voting i.e. after 12 noon, Saturday 12 October 2019. - It is permissible for a candidate in the case of an election, and for 10 electors in the case of a poll, to appoint more than one scrutineer.
-However, only one scrutineer for any candidate can be present at the same place to undertake scrutineering duties. - It is permissible for scrutineers at any time to leave and return to the undertaking of the roll scrutiny, and after close of voting, the preliminary and official counts.
-Upon returning to the process, a scrutineer has no power or right to expect the electoral officer to go back for his or her benefit and repeat the activities in relation to voting documents that were dealt with in his or her absence.
+Counting of votes can only commence for the preliminary count after the close of voting i.e. after 12 noon on Saturday 8 October 2022. - It is permissible for a candidate in the case of an election, and for 10 electors in the case of a poll, to appoint more than one scrutineer.
+However, only one scrutineer for any candidate can be present at the same place to undertake scrutineering duties - It is permissible for scrutineers at any time to leave and return to the undertaking of the roll scrutiny, and after close of voting, the preliminary and official counts.
+Upon returning to the process, a scrutineer has no power or right to expect the Electoral Officer to go back for his or her benefit and repeat the activities in relation to voting documents that were dealt with in his or her absence.
 The same practice will apply if a scrutineer is late for the commencement of any of these processes.

-Conduct of Scrutineer
+Conduct of Scrutineers

-- The general role of scrutineers is to oversee and observe that particular procedures at an election or poll are undertaken fairly and that votes are counted fairly and reasonably.
+The general role of scrutineers is to oversee and observe that particular procedures at an election or poll are undertaken fairly and that votes are counted fairly and reasonably.
 As the emphasis in relation to the role of scrutineers is on overseeing and observing, it is expected that scrutineers must not talk to electoral officials involved in the roll scrutiny, the preliminary or official counts or in any recount.
-If a scrutineer believes that electoral procedures are not being followed he or she should draw the matter to the attention of the electoral officials. - A scrutineer must also not seek from the electoral officer and other electoral officials any progressive voting trends during the preliminary count. - The scrutiny and the preliminary and official counts are critical processes to the outcome of an election or poll and demand a high level of concentration from electoral officials.
-Accordingly, it is incumbent upon scrutineers not to distract, annoy, linger close by or talk loudly to one another so as to disrupt or upset any electoral officials. - In keeping with the needs of electoral staff, scrutineers are not allowed to use or have mobile phones switched on within the area where scrutiny of the roll, the preliminary or official count or a recount is being conducted.
+If a scrutineer believes that electoral procedures are not being followed he or she should draw the matter to the attention of the Electoral Officer.
+It should not be raised with other electoral officials

+A scrutineer must also not seek from the Electoral Officer and other electoral officials any progressive voting trends during the preliminary count

+The scrutiny and the preliminary and official counts are critical processes to the outcome of an election or poll and demand a high level of concentration from electoral officials.
+Accordingly, it is incumbent upon scrutineers not to distract, annoy, linger close by or talk loudly to one another so as to disrupt or upset any electoral officials

+In keeping with the needs of electoral staff, scrutineers are not allowed to use or have mobile phones switched on within the area where scrutiny of the roll, the preliminary or official count or a recount is being conducted.